WilsonOh/simpletyper/README.md

 3. Run the app with `simpletyper`
 ---
 ### Using `pip`
-1. Run `python -m pip install git+https://github.com/WilsonOh/simpletyper.git`
+1. Run `pip install simpletyper` or `pip install git+https://github.com/WilsonOh/simpletyper.git`
 2. Run the app with `simpletyper`

 ## Usage